-A Food Safety Program (FSP) is a written plan that shows how a food business will ensure that the food it sells is safe for human consumption.
+A food safety program is a written plan that shows how a food business will ensure that the food it sells is safe for human consumption.

-Class 1 and 2 food premises must have a FSP and keep it at the premises at all times.
+Class 1 and 2 food premises must have a food safety program and keep it at the premises at all times.

-When applying to register a new food premises or buying an existing food premises, the details of the FSP must be included as part of the application.
+When applying to register a new food premises or buying an existing food premises, the details of the food safety program must be included as part of the application.

 Types of food safety programs

-Class 1 food premises must have a non-standard FSP due to the “at risk” people that the business provides food to such as the very young, the elderly or people in hospitals or nursing homes.
+Class 1 food premises must have a non-standard food safety programs due to the “at risk” people that the business provides food to such as the very young, the elderly or people in hospitals or nursing homes.

-Class 2 food premises have a choice of having a standard or non-standard FSP.
+Class 2 food premises have a choice of having a standard or non-standard food safety program.

-Non Standard FSPs must be audited by an approved food safety auditor to make sure that the FSP is adequate for the business and is being complied with.
-Audit results are sent to Council to ensure the food safety audit requirements are being complied with.
+Non-standard food safety programs must be audited by an approved food safety auditor to make sure that the food safety program is adequate for your business and is being complied with.
+Audit results are sent to us to ensure the food safety audit requirements are being complied with.

-If your food business has food handling activities that are not covered under a Standard FSP then your food premises will need to have a Non Standard FSP that has been assessed by an independent food safety auditor as adquately covering all food safety hazards.
+If your food business has food handling activities that are not covered under a standard food safety programs, then your food premises will need to have a non-standard food safety programs that has been assessed by an independent food safety auditor as adequately covering all food safety hazards.